-We offer special pricing packages for our Veterans and First Responders.
-PLEASE REFER TO OUR PRICING SECTION.
+We offer discounts for our Veterans and First Responders.

 The basic Military Funeral Honors (MFH) ceremony consists of the folding and presentation of the United States flag to the veterans' family and the playing of Taps.
 The ceremony is performed by a funeral honors detail consisting of at least two members of the Armed Forces.

 The Funeral Honors rendered to you or your veteran will be determined by the status of the veteran.
 The type of Funeral Honors may be Full Military Honors, 7 Person Detail or a Standard Honors Team Detail.

 At least one of the funeral honors detail will be from the Armed Force in which the deceased veteran served.
 Taps may be played by a bugler or, if a bugler is not available, by using a quality recorded version.
 Military Funeral Honor Teams may act as Pall Bearers if requested by the veteran/family.

 - Military members on active duty or in the Selected Reserve.

 - Former military members who served on active duty and departed under conditions other than dishonorable.